lucasmelin/lucasmelin-hugo/content/blog/2014-11-25/index.md

 Although these might be a form of broad cue to indicate spawning _season_, they don't really put forth an answer as to how corals can spawn within such small timespans as days or even minutes for some species.

-A recent paper by Alison Sweeney entitled "Twilight spectral dynamics and the coral reef invertebrate spawning response" indicates that coral reefs, specifically Elkhorn Coral, may be synchronizing their spawning times with the twilight periods of the evenings immediately following the full moon, but rather than using cryptochrome proteins for the minute regulation, they may be using opsins.
+A recent paper by Alison Sweeney entitled ["Twilight spectral dynamics and the coral reef invertebrate spawning response"](https://doi.org/10.1242/jeb.043406) indicates that coral reefs, specifically Elkhorn Coral, may be synchronizing their spawning times with the twilight periods of the evenings immediately following the full moon.
+Rather than using cryptochrome proteins for the minute regulation, they may be using opsins.

 ![Elkhorn Coral - Acropora palmata by nashworld, on Flickr](https://farm6.static.flickr.com/5143/5644714885_de0e3fba9c_z.jpg)